Louis VII, Landgrave of Hesse-Darmstadt

+Louis VII (22 June 1658 – 31 August 1678) was Landgrave of Hesse-Darmstadt from April 1678 until his death in August of that year.

 Early life

 Louis VII was the son of Landgrave Louis VI of Hesse-Darmstadt and his wife Maria Elisabeth of Holstein-Gottorp.

 Reign

 Following the death of his father, he began to reign as Landgrave on 24 April 1678.
 He reigned only 18 weeks and four days before he died from an infection on 31 August 1678.